matsuda-slab/RemainingTimer/README.md

 ## Left Time Reminder
-This script add remaining time to a certain event to your prompt.
+This script add remaining days to a certain event to your prompt.

+## Requirements
+* Nothing for Linux
+* gdate for Mac OS

 ## Usage
 1. Put .zsh-lefttimer in your home directory.